The Nucleation Syndicate Network

-A syndicate is a vehicle for pooling smaller investors together into a single entity.
-Nucleation Capital will ocassionally form a syndicate for deals we have diligenced for our fund to enable both existing fund subscribers and members of our broader pronuclear investor network to add capital to select ventures at reduced cost.
+A syndicate is a special purpose vehicle (SPV) used for pooling a larger number of investors together into a single entity which is incorporated for the purpose of holding private equity.
+Nucleation Capital will sponsor occasional SPVs to offer equity in deals we have diligenced for our fund.
+This enables both existing fund subscribers and members of our broader pronuclear investor network to invest additional capital towards the equity of select ventures at reduced cost.

 Not every deal that we invest in through our fund can or will be syndicated.
-When we are able to obtain additional allocations of equity, however, we will offer that opportunity as a benefit to our investors and our broader syndicate network.
 We fill these allocations on a first-come, first-served basis at the same valuation that we invest in with our fund.
-Existing subscribers may choose to participate to increase their holdings in select deals.
-Investors who are not fund subscribers may participate to gain exposure to our vetted advanced nuclear deals.
+Existing subscribers typically get priority access to syndicate offerings, after which general members of our syndicate are invited to participate.
+See our Q&A below for more details.

 Open Syndicated Offerings from Nucleation Capital